jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ### journald and systemd

-Not to be outdone - `systemd` has preplaced syslog with `journald`.
+Not to be outdone - `systemd` has replaced syslog with `journald`.
 And this has happened in every system that has adopted `systemd` - Debian 8, Fedora 22, Ubuntu 15.04/15.10, CentOS 7.
 You can read the initial `journald` announcement and [justification paper here](https://docs.google.com/document/pub?id=1IC9yOXj7j6cdLLxWEBAGRL6wl97tFxgjLUEHIX3MSTs&pli=1 "Justification Paper") [^96].

 In Lennart Poeterring's own words, *"If you are wondering what the journal is, here's an explanation in a few words to get you up to speed: the journal is a component of systemd, that captures Syslog messages, Kernel log messages, initial RAM disk and early boot messages as well as messages written to STDOUT/STDERR of all services, indexes them and makes this available to the user.
 It can be used in parallel, or in place of a traditional syslog daemon, such as rsyslog or syslog-ng."* [^97]